niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-and-watch-silver-ball)=
 ##### Ball
-[Ball](consoles-nintendo-game-and-watch-silver-ball), also known as Toss-Up in North America, is a game for the [Nintendo Game & Watch Silver](consoles-nintendo-game-and-watch-silver) series.
+[Ball](consoles-nintendo-game-and-watch-silver-ball), known as Toss-Up in North America, is a game for the [Nintendo Game & Watch Silver](consoles-nintendo-game-and-watch-silver) series.
 It was released on [April 28, 1980](timeline-1980-04-28).